govolution/avet/README.md

 The output file should be placed in the current directory.

 Bye...

 ```

 Build scripts
 -------------
-Some comments on what each of the scripts provides.
+Some comments on what each script provides.

 ```
 buildsvc_win32_meterpreter_bind_tcp_20xshikata.sh